 Our primary responsibility, as outlined by the legislature, was to work on crops and areas relating to their production in southwestern Minnesota.
 Accordingly so, soils, agronomy, entomology, and plant pathology became the core focus of our research and education programs.

 As the station expanded over the years, so did our mission and research activities.
-Our named changed to the Southwest Research and Outreach Center to better represent all our efforts.
+Our name changed to the Southwest Research and Outreach Center to better represent all our efforts.
 We still focus on crop production issues common to southwestern Minnesota, but we have also embraced environmental and social issues and expanded our outreach programs.